Skip to main content

 How do I calculate my monthly cash flow?

-Add all income sources (salary, side income, investment income, rental income).
-Subtract all expenses (fixed and variable).
+Add up everything coming in—salary, side income, investment dividends, rental income.
+Subtract everything going out.
 The difference is your cash flow.
-Use 3-6 month averages to account for irregular expenses.
-Your bank statements provide all the raw data needed.
+Use a 3-6 month average to smooth out irregular expenses.
+Your bank statements have all the raw data you need.

 What's a good cash flow margin?

-Saving 15-20% of gross income indicates healthy cash flow.
-Higher is better for accelerating goals.
-Even 5-10% is positive if you're working on debt payoff.
-Negative cash flow requires immediate attention — either increase income or reduce expenses.
+Saving 15-20% of your gross income signals healthy cash flow.
+Even 5-10% is solid if you're actively paying down debt.
+Negative cash flow needs immediate attention—either bump income or trim expenses.
 Zero cash flow means you're treading water.